Last Updated on 17 January 2026 by Cycloscope

 By Allison Green – Eternal Arrival – facebook.com/eternalarrival

 For some reason, Albania is imprinted in many people’s minds as a dangerous country – perhaps because of the movie Taken.
-While it’s true that there is an Albanian mafia, the reality is that the mafia families generally operate outside of Albania, not inside.
+While it’s true that there is an Albanian mafia, the reality is that the mafia families generally operate outside Albania, not within it.

 To summarize what a local once told me: The Albanian mafia has all left, after all, who would they steal from here?
 I spent three weeks in Albania, traveling entirely solo, and never felt a moment of danger.
 In fact, the locals are some of the kindest people I’ve met on all of my travels, always making sure I was all set with directions, food, you name it!